-- Demonstrate an ability to gather a complete and accurate patient history in a precise and time efficient manner - Demonstrate an ability to perform a complete and accurate physical exam and an ability to teach the appropriate skills to peers and medical students - Demonstrate an ability to synthesize the collected data and develop an extensive differential diagnosis and a multi-layered management plan - Demonstrate appropriate communication skills that allow for the effective collection of data and demonstrate the ability to educate patients and their families - Demonstrate effective oral presentation skills which are precise, efficient and complete - Demonstrate skills needed for effective transitions of care between patient care settings (e.g. transition from in- to outpatient, from out- to inpatient, from one inpatient service to another, and from inpatient to other care facilities). - Demonstrate appropriate communication to other physicians when acting in a role as a consultant - Demonstrate the ability to perform essential medical procedures without supervision and the ability to supervise and teach peers and medical students - Demonstrate an ability to use the Electronic Medical Record in a precise and time efficient manner - Demonstrate an ability to use and access appropriate information resources that aid in patient care - Demonstrate advanced competence in the area of disease prevention and health maintenance - Demonstrate cultural competence in a wide range of patient encounters and tailor patient care plans to the needs of the patient, including those with low health literacy or other barriers to care - Demonstrate an advanced understanding of high-value care
+- Demonstrate an ability to gather a complete and accurate patient history - Demonstrate an ability to perform a complete and accurate physical exam - Demonstrate an ability to synthesize the collected data and develop a reasonable differential and management plan - Demonstrate appropriate communication skills that allow for the effective collection of data and demonstrate the ability to educate patients and their families - Demonstrate effective oral presentation skills - Demonstrate effective patient 'sign-out' skills at transitions of care - Demonstrate the ability to perform essential medical procedures with supervision - Demonstrate an ability to effectively use the Electronic Medical Record - Demonstrate an ability to use and access appropriate information resources that aid in patient care - Demonstrate a beginning competence in the area of disease prevention and health maintenance - Demonstrate cultural competence in a wide range of patient encounters and describe the impact of social determinants on health - Demonstrate a beginning understanding of high-value care

 - a.
 Inpatient, outpatient, ER, MAO and consult rotations: work and teaching rounds - b.
-Elective rotation opportunities: community-based organizations, geriatric home visits,

-- discharge clinic, Rodham Institute - c.
+Elective rotation opportunities: community-based organizations, geriatric home visits, discharge clinic, Rodham Institute - c.
 Central venous line workshop (simulation) in PGY 1 year - d.
 Academic Half Day / Resident and Intern Reports / Noon Conferences / Journal Club - e.
 Standardized patients (Physical exam and patient communication during academic half day) - f.
 Observed Mini-CEX and observed procedures - g.
 Quality Improvement and High Value Care curriculum